I’m a writer, mainly about art and jazz. I am currently the art critic for The Spectator magazine, and also contribute to many other publications.

-I’m a writer, mainly about art and jazz.
-I am currently the art critic for The Spectator magazine, and also contribute to many other publications.
-I’m a writer, mainly about art and jazz.
-I am currently the art critic for The Spectator magazine, and also contribute to many other publications.
-I have recently finished A History of Pictures: from Cave to Computer Screen, co-authored with David Hockney.
-My previous book was Rendez-vous with Art, co-authored with Philippe de Montebello, the former director of the Metropolitan Museum of Art in New York.
-My other books all scrutinize the working process of great painters: nine weeks in the life of Vincent van Gogh, seven years of John Constable’s romance with his wife-to-be, around 250 hours which I spent sitting for a portrait by Lucian Freud, a series of dialogues exploring painting, landscape, space, time and perception with David Hockney, and a biography of Michelangelo Buonarrotti.
+My recent books include Spring Cannot be Cancelled, Shaping the World (co-authored with the Sculptor Antony Gormley), In Pursuit of Art, Modernists & Mavericks, A History of Pictures: from Cave to Computer Screen (co-authored with David Hockney) and Rendez-vous with Art, co-written with Philippe de Montebello, the former director of the Metropolitan Museum of Art in New York.
+My other books all scrutinize the working process of great painters: nine weeks in the life of Vincent van Gogh; seven years of John Constable’s romance with his wife-to-be; around 250 hours which I spent sitting for a portrait by Lucian Freud; a series of dialogues exploring painting, landscape, space, time and perception with David Hockney; and a biography of Michelangelo Buonarrotti.